ldo11/Playwright-Enterprise-Framework/README.md

 The app provides:
 - `/login` page to authenticate and store the JWT token in `localStorage`.
-- `/dashboard` client list with role-based filtering (Admin sees all; User sees only theirs).
+- `/dashboard` client list ("Client List" toolbar) with role-based filtering (Admin sees all; User sees only their own).
 - "Add Client" dialog to create a new client.
+- Ability to click a client's first name to open a detail dialog where you can view and edit client info.

 ### Configuration notes
 - API base URL is set in `src/app/services/client.service.ts` as `http://localhost:8000`.